 If you'd like to learn more, check out the webpage "What do Mathematicians Do?" by the American Mathematical Society.

-Dr. Catherine Hall is the department’s Academic Advisor.
-Students who need assistance navigating into their mathematics courses or who are experiencing difficulties with their major should contact Dr. Hall.
+Students who need assistance navigating into their mathematics courses or who are experiencing difficulties with their major should contact the advisors listed at